 Packing Cubes: All You Need to Know to Pack Like a Pro

 How did we ever cope without packing cubes?
-Have you ever asked yourself how you coped before such and such was invented?
-Like mobile phones?
+Have you ever asked yourself how you coped before something was invented?
+Like mobile phones!
 How did we ever arrange to meet friends and actually meet them without mobile phones?
 With the amount of travel we have done over the years, we now ask ourselves why we didn’t use packing cubes sooner.

 We were quite late to the packing cube party.
 After years of backpacking and a few years of family travel, we thought we knew pretty much everything there was to know about packing, but still found the process a little stressful.
 Then we tried packing cubes.
 Now we won’t travel without them and they’re top of our list of helpful tips for packing for a family holiday.

 If you want to take packing for your family trip to the next level, packing cubes are the way to do it.
-If you haven’t already jumped on the bandwagon and joined the ranks of insanely organised packers using packing cubes, this article will tell you everything you need to know about them and convince you that you won’t be able to travel without them either.
+If you haven’t already jumped on the bandwagon and joined the ranks of insanely organised packers using packing cubes, this article will tell you everything you need to know about packing cubes and convince you that you won’t be able to travel without them.

 What are packing cubes?

 Packing cubes are essentially mini lightweight suitcases within your suitcase.
 They are small zip-fastening, cuboid holdalls and come in a variety of shapes, sizes and colours.
 Although they may seem very simple (actually, they are very simple), the key is that they make organising your clothes so much easier!
 This is so important when you’re packing for the whole family.

 They’re made of a lightweight fabric and they zip up.
 Some have carry handles so they are essentially like small suitcases.
 Some have a mesh panel so you can see what’s in them which is also good for ventilation.
 Some actually compress the clothes so you can fit more in.